oxygine/oxygine-framework/readme.md

+# BUILD AND RUN
-**oxygine-framework/readme** folder has insructions how to build and run oxygine on different platforms.
+See **oxygine-framework/readme/** folder.
+It has insructions how to build and run oxygine on different platforms.

 # Oxygine is C++ engine for 2D mobile games.